-Our analysts utilize a variety of resources, including company reports, company responses to the CDP surveys, third-party ESG data providers, academic and NGO research, and as appropriate, primary company research.
+Our analysts utilize a variety of resources, including company reports, company responses to the CDP surveys, third-party ESG data providers, academic and NGO research, and, as appropriate, primary company research.

 The ESG materiality assessment (inclusive of climate risk) is reviewed and affirmed by designated members of one of the two Securities Research Committees (overseen by the Investment Committee), usually including the CIO or the leader of the relevant investment strategy.
-The assessment is presented to members of the Committee by the securities analyst, and as needed, the ESG analyst.
+The assessment is presented to members of the Committee by the securities analyst and, as needed, the ESG analyst.
 The Committee, comprised of portfolio managers and analysts, analyzes material factors, including ESG considerations, in its review of individual securities and is ultimately responsible for ESG factor integration.
-Most of these investment professionals have some cross-functional experience in traditional and ESG factor research.
+Most of these investment professionals have some cross-functional experience in traditional and ESG research.
 The work of the Committee results in a thorough and consistent assessment of a company's appropriateness for client portfolios.
 Individual portfolio managers are responsible for constructing portfolios from the firm's approved list of securities, taking into consideration client-specific objectives, including ESG and climate objectives.

 During the research process, analysts also consider the potential for shareholder engagement to encourage improved management of climate-related risks and opportunities.
-See Boston Trust Walden's 2021 ESG Impact Report for examples.
+See Boston Trust Walden's 2022 ESG Impact Report for examples.

 Finally, we measure and track the weighted average carbon intensity of our model portfolios.
 We scrutinize the results from an absolute perspective (i.e., which companies are the largest contributors?) and relative perspective (i.e., how does the portfolio compare to its benchmark?).
+Read more about the 2022 weighted average carbon intensity of our model portfolios, including details related to our largest contributors, on page 13.